dallasg505/music-history/essays/song-2/index.md

 of religious lyricism is communicated through emotion, instrumentals, and vocal presence.

-{% include aside.html class="right" text="
+{% include aside.html class="right" text="Dark Was The Night, Cold Was The Ground has made an imapct on history and truly recognizing human emotion and suffering without saying a word.
-Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia Curae; Fusce id purus.
-Ut varius tincidunt libero.
-Phasellus dolor.
-Maecenas vestibulum mollis diam.
-Pellentesque ut neque." %}
+." %}

 ## Blues and Gospel